-This confirms to us the good work and the advances in energy efficiency of the watch of this generation with a larger battery of 455mAh.
-Being optimistic, this means that the 46 mm model holds 10 days of use before having to recharge its battery.
+This confirms to us the advances in energy efficiency of the watch, both software and hardware.
+Being optimistic, this means that the 46 mm model, with a 455mAh battery, will last 10 days before having to recharge its battery.

 Not quite the two weeks Huawei promises but it may be achievable with different usage.